flyeee/Instructions/Label Reference.md

    3. check User authentication agent
    4. User Name: imgprocess
    5. Password: "Ask me for that"
-3. Download all picture to your local drive
+3. Download Folder "Images_your name" to your local drive

 ### 4. Pre-process images

-1. Download all picture to your local drive
+1. Make sure you finished downloading all picture to your local drive

-2. There should be 5-6 images for one trigger of event, pick the one have most clearly plate.
+2. There should be 5-6 images for one event, pick the one have most clearly plate.

 3. Rename the image as their PLATE Number.

 4. Create a new folder called "DATA" , and put renamed image inside of it.

+5. If you found mutiple vehicle plates in one image.
+Don't pick it.
+If all 6 images for this event have mutiple vehicle plates, delete all 6 imgs for this event.

 ### 5. Start Labelme